zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Lorna also mentions sweeping out the garage.
 “To sw eep” (sweep) is to use a broom in order to push dust and dirt on the floor i nto something called a “dustpan” in order to clean the floor.
 The use of t he word “out” here is once again mostly for emphasis.
 “To sweep out” means to clean and sweep very thoroughly.

 Malcolm says, “If we hope to do all of that this we ekend, then I think we need reinforcements.”
 “Reinforcements” here refers to ot her people who can help you.
 Normally, we use that term in the military when we’ re talking about fighting a war and you need more soldiers, you need more troops.
-Y ou bring in new men and women to help you fight.
+You bring in new men and women to help you fight.
 Those would be reinforceme nts.
 Here, Malcolm is using it sort of as a joke.
 He’s not actually talking abo ut fighting a war.
 He’s talking about doing the cleaning.

 Lorna says, “What do you have in mind?”
 Malcolm say s, “I’m not the high school football coach for nothing.”
 We use an expression s uch as this, “I’m not a high school football coach for nothing,” to indicate tha t there is some benefit to this situation – some additional benefit, in this case, to the situation.
 What Malcolm is suggesting is that, because he is the coach of the local high school football team, he can get the boys from the football team to come over and help do the spring cleaning.

 Lorna says, “You mean . . .?”
 Malcolm then replies,  “I think the guys need an extra-hard workout this weekend.”
 A “workout” (work out) is a period of time when you exercise, which for me is usually never.
 What M alcolm is saying here is that he’s going to bring the members of the football tea m into his house to help him clean it.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]